- Category: About The Board

 Utah laws require that victims be notified of original parole grant hearings and rehearings (Utah Code 77-27-5(2)(a) and 77-27-9.5).
 Prior to April 29, 1996, a victim was defined as an individual against whom the offender committed a felony or class A misdemeanor offense for which the hearing is being held, or a victim of record.
 After April 29, 1996, for the purpose of the right to be present and heard at a public hearing as provided by 77-38-2(9)(a) and 77-38-3(7)(a), a victim of crime also includes any victim originally named in the allegation of criminal conduct who is not a victim of the offense to which the offender entered a negotiated plea of guilty.
 A business may qualify as a victim for purposes of testifying.

-Approximately three to four weeks before a hearing, the Victim Coordinator will notify the victims, in writing, of the scheduled hearing date.
-Often the only available information about the victim was obtained at the time of the crime or at the sentencing date.
+Approximately three to four weeks before a hearing, our Victim Coordinator will notify the victims, in writing, of the scheduled hearing.
+Often the only available information about the victim was obtained at the time of the crime or at sentencing.
 If victims have a change of address or phone number they are requested to inform the Board.
 The new address or telephone number will be kept on file so that the victim can be assured of timely notification.
-This information is not released to the offender.
+This information is never released to the offender.

-In cases where restitution is owing and the amount of restitution is unclear, victims may be notified and asked to testify at a restitution hearing.
+In cases where restitution is owing and the amount of restitution is unclear, victims may be contacted and asked to testify at a restitution hearing.

 Victims have the right to be contacted regarding release dates.
-In order to receive notification, a victim must, in writing, request notification from the Department of Corrections.
+In order to receive notification, a victim must, in writing, request notification from the Department of Corrections (see Notification of Other Releases).

-Disclosure of Information to the Offender Back to Top
+Victim Input and Disclosure to Offender Back to Top

 Hearing Proceedings Back to Top

 Typically a hearing is conducted by one Board Member or a hearing officer.
 The person conducting the hearing will state the nature of the hearing and review the conviction and sentence.
-Other topics discussed may include behavior since being committed to prison, progress in programs and treatment, mental health, the case action plan, restitution, related charges, violations, the offender's plans if granted parole and questions from the offender.
-A testifying victim may request that the offender be removed from the room during the victim's testimony.
-If the offender is asked to leave the hearing room while the victim is giving testimony, the offender will be able to listen to the victim's testimony.
-The offender will be returned to the hearing room and allowed to respond the the victim's testimony.
+Testifying victims will be asked to come forward at a specific time during the proceedings.
+Testimony may be given when the offender is present or, if the victim requests, the offender will be removed from the room.
+If the offender is asked to leave the hearing room while the victim is giving testimony, the testimony will be recorded and the offender will be returned to the room after the testimony and allowed to listen to a tape recording of the victim's testimony.
+This is required to allow the offender an opportunity to respond to the testimony provided by the victim.

 Hearing Results Back to Top

 At the conclusion of the hearing, the person conducting the hearing will take the matter under advisement.
 Under Utah law all decisions must be made by a majority vote of the Board and are not final until issued in writing.
 Decisions are based on a careful review of material in the offender's file, including, but not limited to, information from the sentencing judge, the Department of Corrections, pre- and post- sentence and institutional reports, victim input, recommendations from the prosecuting and defense attorneys, and recommendations from law enforcement agencies.
 Information may also be received from the offender, the offender's family and personal acquaintances, and any other individual, agency or entity which provides relevant information.
-The results of hearings are public information and most are available within 14 days after the hearing.
-Results will be sent to the offender and posted on this website.
+Board decisions are public information and are usually available within three weeks after the hearing.
+Decisions are posted on this website.

 All board hearings are recorded.
-A recording of the hearing may be obtained by sending a written request that clearly identifies the hearing date and offender's name.
+A tape of the hearing may be obtained by sending a written request that clearly identifies the hearing date and offender's name.
 There is a $10.00 fee charged for duplicating and processing.
-A request must be accompanied by an advance payment for the recording.
+A request must be accompanied by an advance payment for the tape.

 Notification of Other Releases Back to Top